Edison had

 The franchisees were become sales agents and receive a

 royalty every phonograph sold their areas.
-The switch to
+His experience the 1890s made him

 an amusement phonograph technology removed the need for the